syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 ##Syncfusion OLAP Controls – Architecture

-{% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img2.png" Caption="OLAP Controls Architecture"%}
+{% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img2.png" %}

 The architecture gives a clear idea about how the control rendering takes place at client-side and all other analytical operations on each action takes place at the server-side.